 Genetic variations in the human genome take many different forms, ranging from many large chromosomal rearrangements to numerous isolated discrepancies in just single nucleotides.
-This paper focuses on population genetics of copy number polymorphisms, a recently discovered genetic variation in human genome, which varies from one kb and larger in size and shows copy number differences from individual to individual.
+This paper focuses on population genetics of copy number polymorphisms, a recently discovered genetic variation in human genome, which varies from one kb to larger in size and shows copy number differences from individual to individual.
 Of course, in a diploid normal (but not necessarily the one with dominant allelic form) genome, any such segment is expected to have exactly two copies; but across the population, it may exhibit altered copy number: namely, a reduced copy number, e.g., zero or one, suggesting homozygous or hemizygous deletions, respectively, or an increased copy number, e.g., three or more, suggesting amplifications.
-Such variations, also called copy number variations (CNVs), remain poorly characterized in terms of their structural properties and evolutionary history.
-Many copy number variations (CNVs) are thought to correspond to normal variations among genomes of individuals with little or no effect on their phenotype.
-However, some of the copy number changes have been shown to associate with genetic diseases and predisposition to various conditions.
+Such variations, also called CNVs, remain poorly characterised in terms of their structural properties and evolutionary history.
+Many CNVs are thought to correspond to normal variations among genomes of individuals with little or no effect on their phenotype.
+However, some of the copy number changes have been shown to associate with genetic diseases and predisposition to various conditions, such as autism susceptibility, cervical cancer and other tumours; see Makni et al. (2000), Cahill et al. (1999), Duensing and Munger (2003) and Lamb et al. (2005).
 Thus, it is of immense importance to rigorously study the nature of CNVs, precisely quantify their impact on phenotype of the carrier, and investigate computationally what evolutionary mechanisms may be responsible for producing and maintaining such variations in human genome.

-So far, from the data collected by genomic arrays, it seems that copy number variations are not uniformly distributed in the human genomes.
-For example, many studies have observed the enrichment of CNVs in the regions of segmental duplications, [1], [2].
-Additionally, Radon et al. [3] noticed that various CNVs, specifically multi-allelic, complex and combined deletion-amplification CNVs, are markedly enriched for segmental duplications.
+So far, from the data collected by genomic arrays, it seems that CNVs are not uniformly distributed in the human genomes.
+For example, many studies have observed the enrichment of CNVs in the regions of segmental duplications; see Sharp et al. (2005) and Locke et al. (2006).
+Additionally, Redon et al. (2006) noticed that various CNVs, specifically multi-allelic, complex and combined deletion-amplification CNVs, are markedly enriched for Segmental Duplications (SDs).

-At the same time, our analysis, reported here, has gone further and observed that copy number variations in segmentally duplicated regions dramatically differ from those located in unique regions of the genome.
-For instance, copy number variations show unusually different structural patterns depending on whether they occur in unique or segmentally duplicated regions, and do so in widely separated human populations.
+At the same time, our analysis, reported here, has gone further and observed that CNVs in segmentally duplicated regions dramatically differ from those located in unique regions of the genome.
+For instance, CNVs show unusually different structural patterns depending on whether they occur in unique or segmentally duplicated regions, and do so in widely separated human populations.
 For instance, we have observed the following:

-In general, copy number changes in a genomic region can be roughly characterized as 1) amplifications, 2) deletions, 3) mixed (both amplifications and deletions).
+In general, copy number changes in a genomic region can be roughly characterised as

+- 1 amplifications

+- 2 deletions

+- 3 mixed (some individuals having amplifications and other individuals having deletions).

 Our statistical analysis suggests that unique and segmentally duplicated regions show different distributions in terms of these characteristics.
-In particular, unique regions of the genome can have either 1) or 2), but not 3) (either amplification or deletion, but not both).In contrast, segmentally duplicated regions experience all of the patterns: 1), 2) and 3).
+In particular, unique regions of the genome can have either 1) or 2), but not 3) (either amplification or deletion, but not both).
+In contrast, segmentally duplicated regions experience all of the patterns: 1), 2) and 3).
 In other words, all cases of 3) (mixed amplifications and deletions) are primarily located in segmentally duplicated regions.

-Motivated by the observations above, we hypothesized that perhaps a different nature of evolution of copy number variations dominates in segmentally duplicated regions, but not seen in unique regions.
+Motivated by the observations above, we hypothesised that perhaps a different nature of evolution of CNVs dominates in segmentally duplicated regions, but not seen in unique regions.
 We may thus expect to be able to discern distinct mechanisms of evolutionary development of CNVs operating differently for unique and segmentally duplicated regions of genome by designing coalescent processes for both of them appropriately.